 The City will review the PFIP and each development impact fee resolution annually.
 Any material change in development impact fees as a result of the monitoring and review of the program would be implemented as soon as feasible.
 The PFIP is subject to revision due to several factors.
 These factors include the difficulty of forecasting the rate and location of development in the City, variations in the cost of construction of public improvements, and variation in the standards that may be applicable in the future to the design of public improvements.

 Annual fee and reimbursement rate adjustments will be calculated in October of each year and will take effect in January of the following year for every year.
 The automatic inflation adjustment to the fees will be based upon the preceding July 20-Cities Engineering News Record Construction Cost Index (ENRCCI).
+The City will advise the local representative of the Building Industry Association regarding fee increases, as well as those developers that have submitted written requests for such noticing.

 Should the ENRCCI be revised or discontinued, the Director of Finance will use the revised index or a comparable index, as approved by the City Council, for determining fluctuations in the cost of development.
 The statute requires 60 days after adoption before fees become effective.
 Therefore, staff will need to process fee increases as early as possible to ensure new fees will be effective the following year.

 Program Updates